arbwasisi/deep-reinforcement-learning/p1_navigation/report.md

 ### Results and Hyperparameters

-These were the hyperparameters used for the modeL
+These were the hyperparameters used for the model:

 ```
 BUFFER_SIZE = int(1e5)  # replay buffer size